 Medicaid is administered at the federal level by the Center for Medicare and Medicaid Services (CMS), an agency within DHHS.
-CMS was formerly known as the Health Care Financing Administration (HCFA).
 CMS issues regulations and guidelines for Medicaid that states are required to follow.
 These regulations and guidelines are found in Title 42 of the Code of Federal Regulations and in the state Medicaid Manual.